 Compliance Level 3/high-risk device

 High-risk devices are ISM equipment where radio-frequency energy or electromagnetic radiation is created on purpose for a specific purpose.
-These are products like induction heating equipment, microwave ovens, arc and spot welding equipment, and induction cookers.
+These are products like induction heating equipment, microwave ovens, arc and spot welding equipment (such as the Powermax 45 by Hypertherm), and induction cookers.

 In terms of labelling and evidentiary requirements, high-risk devices face the same criteria as medium-risk devices.
 The only difference is the testing they’re subject to for labelling must be done by an accredited testing body.